openpsi-project/ReaLHF/README.md

-# ***ReaL***: Efficient RLHF Training for LLMs with Parameter Reallocation
+<center> <h1>***ReaL***: Efficient RLHF Training for LLMs with Parameter Reallocation</h1> </center>

 ## Introduction

 ***ReaL*** (the abbreviation for *<ins>ReaL</ins>location*) is a distributed system for efficient RLHF training with LLMs.
-ReaL introduces a novel technique called *parameter reallocation*, which dynamically moves model parameters and changes the parallel strategies of models during training.
+ReaL introduces a novel technique called *parameter reallocation*, which dynamically moves model parameters among GPUs and changes the parallel strategies of models during training.
-By tailoring optimized allocations and parallelism degrees for each computation workload, ReaL can largely reduce the communication overhead caused by parallelization, while minimizing the GPU idle time.
+By tailoring optimized allocations and parallelism degrees for each computation workload, ReaL can largely reduce the communication overhead caused by parallelization, meanwhile minimizing the GPU idle time.
-This can be done automatically by ReaL's customized search engine.
+This is done automatically by ReaL's customized search engine.

-ReaL can achieve substantially higher PPO training throughput than the state-of-the-art open-source systems:
+ReaL can achieve substantially higher PPO training throughput than the state-of-the-art open-source systems.
+With the increased number of GPUs, we increase the model size from LLaMA 7B, LLaMA 13B, CodeLLaMA 34B, to the largest LLaMA 70B.

 ![Throughput Comparison](docs/source/images/vws.svg)